 |

-This seeming development of civil rights
+this seeming development of civil rights

-and liberties in the Soviet Union had little in common with international
+and liberties in the soviet union had little in common with international

 standards, however, for it was still completely subject to the aims of

-“building communism” under the control of a totalitarian state headed by the
+揵uilding communism?under the control of a totalitarian state headed by the

-Soviet Communist Party, which in accordance with article six of the Soviet
+soviet communist party, which in accordance with article six of the soviet

-constitution and article six of the RSFSR constitution of April 12, 1978,
+constitution and article six of the rsfsr constitution of april 12, 1978,

-political system and state and public organisations”.
-The basis for the
+political system and state and public organisations? the basis for the

-Soviet Communist Party’s existence as enshrined in the constitution was that
+soviet communist party抯 existence as enshrined in the constitution was that

 |

-Over the fifteen years of its existence, the 1978 RSFSR constitution
+over the fifteen years of its existence, the 1978 rsfsr constitution

 underwent radical transformation that concerned not just individual